ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 an out-of-band mechanism.

-- "max-age", an optional attribute that consists of the number of seconds for which the challenge will be accepted by the Origin.
+- "max-age", an optional attribute that consists of the number of seconds for which the challenge will be accepted by the origin.

 Clients can ignore the challenge if the token-key is invalid or otherwise untrusted.

-Origins MAY also include the standard "realm" attribute, if desired.
+The header MAY also include the standard "realm" attribute, if desired.
 Issuance protocols MAY require other attributes.

 As an example, the WWW-Authenticate header could look like this: